はじめによんでください

 West discussing a public feud with Michael Eric Dyson over Barack Obama

-West has often spoken about the lack of adequate black leadership and how it results in doubt within black communities as to their political potential to ensure change.[114]
-West publicly supported 2008 Democratic presidential candidate Senator Barack Obama, and spoke to more than 1,000 of Obama's supporters at the Apollo Theater in Harlem, on November 29, 2007.[115]
+West has often spoken about the lack of adequate Black leadership and how it results in doubt within Black communities as to their political potential to ensure change.[100]
+West publicly supported 2008 Democratic presidential candidate Senator Barack Obama, and spoke to more than 1,000 of Obama's supporters at the Apollo Theater in Harlem, on November 29, 2007.[101]
+West became a surrogate for Obama, making 65 speeches in support of the campaign,[102]: 546 but worried in private that Obama was "the Johnny Mathis of American politics" and had managed to simply glide to victory.[102]: 548

 West criticized Obama when he won the Nobel Peace Prize in 2009, saying that it would be difficult for Obama to be "a war president with a peace prize".
 West further retracted his support for Obama in an April 2011 interview, stating that Obama is "a black mascot of Wall Street oligarchs and a black muppet of corporate plutocrats.
 And now he has become head of the American killing machine and is proud of it".[103][104][105]
 In November 2012, West said in an interview that he considered Obama a "Rockefeller Republican in blackface".[106]